Metalnem/mijailovic.net/_drafts/error-handling-patterns-in-go.md

 }
 ```

-The code is almost exactly the same as in the first example, but
+The code looks almost the same as in the first example, but
 this time it's actually correct.
 I was thinking about making a
 public package that exports this function, but decided against
 it because the function is not good enough abstraction to be